kvn-dtrx/obitanus-abitonus/readme.md

 ### Nomen est nomen …

 The term *Obitanus Abitonus* originates from the ludic Latin proverb "Obit anus, abit onus"; its popularisation appears to be mainly associated with the German philosopher [Arthur Schopenhauer](https://en.wikiquote.org/wiki/Arthur_Schopenhauer).
-As one might guess, the word *obituary* derives also from *obire*.
+As one might guess, the word *obituary* derives also from *obire* ("to go towards (death)").

 ## Preliminaries